enderdzz/academic_homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zizhuang Deng is a PhD candidate at the Institute of Information Engineering, Chinese Academy of Sciences.
+He is supervised by Prof. [Kai Chen](https://kaichen.org/) and Prof. [Guozhu Meng](https://impillar.github.io/).
 His research interests include deep learning apps and system security, fuzzing and reversing.
 His research has been published at top-tier security conferences such as ACM CCS 2022 and USENIX Security 2020/2023.

+**News!
+I am currently in the job market and will graduate in June 2024.**

 {style="text-align: justify;"}